cmglmsr/Erasmus-Plus-Web-Application/README.md

  - Department chairs will manage and make the final confirmation of the applications.

- - International Student Office will manage incoming student applications..
+ - International Student Office will manage incoming student applications.

 ## Tech Stack
 - Java Spring Framework